 “Thankfully, most of it had been elevated on Friday after the first flood, but a lot of our clothes were drenched."

-Describing the experience as stressful, Alexia said: "I am incredibly frustrated, and I feel awful for those living on the floors below us, it must be frightening to see a lot of water coming from the ceiling.
+Describing the experience as stressful, Alexia said: "I am incredibly frustrated, and I feel awful for those living on the floors below us, it must had been frightening to see all of that water coming from the ceiling.